Skip to main content

 How can I improve recognition accuracy?

-1. Sound quality: The quality of the recording device, the sample rate, and environmental noise affect audio clarity.
-High-quality audio is essential for accurate recognition.
+1. Sound quality: Recording device quality, sample rate, and ambient noise directly affect clarity.
+High-quality audio input is essential.

-2. Speaker characteristics: Differences in pitch, speech rate, accent, and dialect can make recognition more difficult, especially for rare dialects or heavy accents.
+2. Speaker characteristics: Variations in pitch, speech rate, accent, and dialect increase recognition difficulty, especially for rare dialects or heavy accents.

-3. Language and vocabulary: Mixed languages, professional jargon, or slang can make recognition more difficult.
-You can configure hotwords to optimize recognition for these cases.
+3. Language and vocabulary: Mixed languages, technical terms, or slang increase recognition difficulty.
+Configure hotwords to improve accuracy for domain-specific terms.

-4. Contextual understanding: Lack of context can lead to semantic ambiguity, especially in situations where context is necessary for correct recognition.
+4. Contextual understanding: Insufficient context can cause semantic ambiguity, especially in situations where surrounding context is needed for correct recognition.

 Optimization methods:

-1. Optimize audio quality: Use high-performance microphones and devices that support the recommended sample rate.
-Reduce environmental noise and echo.
+1. Optimize audio quality: Use high-performance microphones at the recommended sample rate.
+Minimize ambient noise and echo.

-2. Adapt to the speaker: For scenarios that involve strong accents or diverse dialects, choose a model that supports those dialects.
+2. Adapt to the speaker: For audio with strong accents or dialects, select a model that supports those specific dialects.

-3. Configure hotwords: Set hotwords for technical terms, proper nouns, and other specific terms.
+3. Configure hotwords: Set hotwords for technical terms, proper nouns, and other specific words.
 For more information, see Customize hotwords.

-4. Preserve context: Avoid segmenting audio into clips that are too short.
+4. Preserve context: Avoid splitting audio into excessively short clips.